Talk to us 0300 365 3100

 How we use your data – customers who order Habinteg Publications

-How we use your data – people signing up for updates on our influencing work and joining campaigns
+How we use your data – updates on influencing work & joining campaigns

 Those who sign-up to receive toolkit updates are asked to provide consent and will only receive email communications from us in relation to the toolkit or campaign you have expressed an interest in.